tobiassugandi/custopt/README.md

 Custopt includes a Pytorch implementation of Nys-LBFGS, a modified LBFGS optimization algorithm--using the randomized Nystrom approximation as the initial guess of the inverse Hessian approximation.

 ### Motivation
-Enhance the quality of LBFGS's inverse Hessian approximation to better address ill-conditioned problems.
+To enhance the quality of LBFGS's inverse Hessian approximation to better address ill-conditioned problems.
 Initially devised to mitigate the training issue in physics informed neural operators.

 ### Variants
 - Full batch